 The process for restoring files from SPanel’s own backup system is not much different.
 To restore files from a backup, log into SPanel’s User Interface and click the Restore Backup icon under the Files section.

 You will see all the available restore points.
 Choose the date you want to go back to and click the Browse Files button next to it.
 You will see the files and folders backed up on the selected date and using the checkboxes next to them, you will be able to choose which ones you want to restore.
 The Restore Selected button reinstates the data.

 How can I restore MySQL databases?

-Restoring MySQL databases is pretty easy.
-It is similar to restoring files however you need to click on the second icon to browse the databases and restore one or more of them.
+Restoring MySQL databases is just as easy.
+It is similar to restoring files, however, if you use R1Soft, you need to click on the second icon to browse the databases and restore one or more of them.
 Once you click on the Browse databases icon a new screen will load and you will see a list of the databases after you click on the arrow.
 Please see below.

 Then you have to select the database you want to restore and click on the Restore Selected button to start the restore process.

 The process will take some time to complete depending on the size of the database.
 Please be patient and if it takes more than 30 minutes please contact us.
 Once the restore completes successfully you will see the following.

 The procedure for SPanel users is not much difference.
 Once again, they start by logging into SPanel’s User Interface and opening the Restore Backup tool.
 Next to the restore point they choose, there is a Browse Databases button, which presents a list of the databases backed up on the selected date.

 From the Restore drop-down menu next to each database, they can choose to either restore it in its original form or import the data into a new database.